 For more information regarding the special syllabus content, see the local regulations issued by the Programme Board at the Department of Geosciences.

-If you are admitted to the master programme and have completed master’s level courses at academic insitutions outside the University of Oslo, you may apply to have these courses recognised as part of your degree.
+If you are admitted to the master programme and have completed master’s level courses at academic institutions outside the University of Oslo, you may apply to have these courses recognised as part of your degree.
 Hand in the application to the student administration.

 This applies only to MSc students at the Department of Geosciences.
 Bachelor’s students should refer to the recognition pages for the bachelor programmes.

-All students who wish to apply to have their expenses covered, must submit an application prior to the field/lab work.
+All students who wish to apply to have their expenses covered must submit an application prior to the field/lab work.
 Submit your application together with the master study agreement if possible (ref. point 9 in the contract), if not, as soon as possible and at least one month prior to the field/lab work.

 The application must state what kind of expenses you wish to get covered and their approximate amount (budget).
 You will have to cover the expenses yourself and after your field trip/lab work, submit an expense refund form (link below) together with the original receipts (copies will not be accepted).
-The receipts must clearly show: the payment basis = the nature of the expense and the payment confirmation = the fact that the amount has been paid.
+The receipts must clearly show the payment basis = the nature of the expense and the payment confirmation = the fact that the amount has been paid.

 Both the application and the expense refund form should be submitted to the student administration, where you will also get the result of your application.

-1. Submit prior to field work/lab:
+1. Submit prior to fieldwork/lab:

-2. Submit after field work/lab (requires approved application):
+2. Submit after fieldwork/lab (requires approved application):